Raspberry Digital Signage FAQ

 If you like this project please donate.

-As a donor, you will have full access to the unrestricted versions of: Raspberry Digital Signage/Orange Digital Signage (web-based digital signaging) and Raspberry Slideshow/Orange Slideshow (image/video slideshow-based digital signaging), which can be deployed on how many devices you wish (no serials’ checks or similar sh*t)!
+As a donor, you will have full access to the unrestricted versions of: Raspberry Digital Signage (web-based digital signaging) and Raspberry Slideshow (image/video slideshow-based digital signage), which can be deployed on how many devices you wish (no serials’ checks or similar sh*t)!

 Full Slideshow features: